 Zanzibar is typically reached by plane or ferry.
 If you choose to fly, you’ll land at the Abeid Amani Karume International Airport (ZNZ).

-Best Time to Visit Zanzibar
+Best Time to Enjoy a Zanzibar Honeymoon

 Zanzibar is a good honeymoon destination year-round, offering beautiful weather and warm temperatures almost all year.
 However, the optimal period to explore Zanzibar is throughout the dry season from June to October, with an average temperature of 77°F (25°C) when minimal rainfall is on the island.